krptn/krypton/README-USER-AUTH.md

 **Note:** do make sure that the key in setData does not start with `_` - those are reserved for Krypton internals.

-You can also use model.encryptWithUserKey and model.decryptWithUserKey if you want other users to decryp it see [cross-user encryption](#encryption) and [sharing](#cross-user-sharingencryption)!
+You can also use model.encryptWithUserKey and model.decryptWithUserKey if you want other users to decrypt it [cross-user data sharing](#data-sharing--encryption).

 ***Warning: in setData only the stored values are encrypted.
 Keys are plaintext!!
 Avoid storing sensitive data in keys!***